cchen140/TEX-File-Utility-Tools/README.md

-### latexdiff Preprocessing Tools
+### TEX File Utility Tools

-Tools in this repository are developed for processing latex files to be fed into `latexdiff`.
+Tools in this repository are initially developed for processing latex files to be fed into `latexdiff`.

 To use them, run `flatten.py` first and then `rm_hl.py` or `rm_comments.py` based on your needs before feeding the output tex file into `latexdiff`.